How Often Can You Whiten Your Teeth?

 Recommended Frequency for Home Whitening

 For home whitening kits and trays, following the product instructions is crucial.
+This includes everything from whitening strips to pastes and more.
 Usually, these can be used every few months.
 Overuse can lead to tooth sensitivity and weakened enamel.
-With whitening toothpaste, you can use it daily as it's formulated for regular use, but it's less effective for significant whitening.

 Factors Influencing Whitening Frequency